 In a very subtle example of using touch to help trigger sales, shoppers were encouraged to feel home furnishings products on a particular fixture.
 Unbeknown to them, the area around the fixture also had a very soft floor covering which sub-consciously enhanced their overall perception of soft and quality attributes for that particular brand.
 In the clip below, watch how a number of shoppers are placing great importance on being able to touch the products.

 Taste is the weakest of the 5 senses, so we need multi-sensory merchandising in-store.

 - The tongue (and roof of your mouth) has 3 areas of specialty: Bitter, Sour, and Salty/Sweet

 - We have almost 10,000 taste buds inside our mouths, on our tongues and even on the roofs of our mouths

 - In general, women have more taste buds than men

 There are only limited opportunities to influence shoppers using taste.
 For example, the familiar tastings in supermarkets are a means to introducing shoppers to new products.
-More subtly are the types of taste test that tempt a shopper to buy more afterwards.
-This failed when a toffee store offered free samples to passers by.
+More subtly are the types of taste test that tempt a shopper to buy more afterward.
+This failed when a toffee store offered free samples to passers-by.
 Unfortunately by the time they had managed to eat the freebie they had walked some 300 yards away from the store, doh!